 What the Science Says About Safety and Side Effects

 Although many of the complementary approaches studied for chronic pain have good safety records, that doesn’t mean that they’re risk-free for everyone.
 Your age, health, special circumstances (such as pregnancy), and other treatments (such as medication) may affect the safety of complementary approaches.
 If you are considering or using a complementary approach for pain, check with your health care providers to make sure that it is safe for you and compatible with your conventional treatment.

 Here are some safety considerations for specific approaches:

 Side effects from spinal manipulation—a technique performed by trained practitioners that involves using their hands or a device to apply a controlled force to a joint of the spine—can include physical discomfort in the parts of the body that were treated, temporary headaches, or tiredness.
-There have been rare reports of more serious problems; for details, see the National Center for Complementary and Integrative Health (NCCIH) fact sheets Headaches and Complementary Health Approaches and Spinal Manipulation for Low-Back Pain.
+There have been rare reports of more serious problems; for details, see the National Center for Complementary and Integrative Health (NCCIH) fact sheets Headaches and Spinal Manipulation for Low-Back Pain.